Free the Web -- From the FCC!

 A first step could be to make ISPs criminally liable for crimes committed by their subscribers.

+They are, by providing the infrastructure needed to commit the crime, an accessory to that crime just as much as someone who willingly provides a getaway car or safehouse for a group of bankrobbers.
 This is just a crazy thought along with another bad analogy.
 The ISPs would be the roads not the car or safehouse.
 I also wouldn't want the ISPs looking at my communications to determine if a crime is being committed.
 Do you?